ravinayak/prime_multiplication_generator/README.md

 ## Performance

     Space complexity is O(N) => the program caches N prime numbers once they are calculated.
-    Time complexity is O(m * sqrt(m)) for completely calculating N prime numbers during the worst case scenario (first time calculation, cache is empty) where m is the Nth prime number.
+    Time complexity is O(m * sqrt(m)) for completely calculating N prime numbers where m is the Nth prime number.

 ## Benchmarking